YJiangcm/YJiangcm.github.io/_pages/about.md

 ## About me

-Currently I'm a 1st Year Ph.D. student in the Hong Kong University of Science and Technology, majoring in Data Science and Analytics.
+I am currently a 1st Year Ph.D. student in the Data Science and Analytics Thrust, the Hong Kong University of Science and Technology (Guangzhou).
 Supervised by [Prof. Wei Wang](http://home.cse.ust.hk/~weiwcs/), I am working on Natural Langauge Processing (NLP) as well as its applications.
-I received a B.S. in Mathematic and Applied Mathematic from Shanghai University (advised by [Prof. Qingwen Wang](https://www.scicol.shu.edu.cn/PDF/WangQingWen.htm)) in 2020 and a M.S. in Big Data and Technology (advised by [Prof. Fangzhen Lin](https://facultyprofiles.hkust.edu.hk/profiles.php?profile=fangzhen-lin-flin)) from the Hong Kong University of Science and Technology in 2021.
+Previously, I received a B.S. in Mathematic and Applied Mathematic from Shanghai University (advised by [Prof. Qingwen Wang](https://www.scicol.shu.edu.cn/PDF/WangQingWen.htm)) in 2020 and a M.S. in Big Data and Technology (advised by [Prof. Fangzhen Lin](https://facultyprofiles.hkust.edu.hk/profiles.php?profile=fangzhen-lin-flin)) from the Hong Kong University of Science and Technology in 2021.

 Research Interest
 ------